 keep the programs coming in.

-You can't freeze ice cubes in a
+You can't freeze ice cubes in a radio.

-radio.
 You can't read books or darn a sock in feeble light such as their tubes emit.
 A radio is good for just one thing.
-To make a program audi-

-one thing.
-To make a program audible; to please its owner's ear.
+To make a program audione thing.
+To make a program audi-ble; to please its owner's car.
 A radio is good for nothing else.
 "All right," you say again.
 "All right, they listen.
 But just how much?"
 To which we answer:

 More than they ever did before.
 The longer they own sets, the more they listen.
-Four-fifths of all their sets are used each day, To get their sleep and earn their bread, of course, consumes most of their time.
+Four-fifths of all their sets are used each day.

+To get their sleep and earn their bread, of course, consumes most of their time.
 But radio comes next.
 Listening to radio is "America's First Activity"... after working and sleeping!
 Here are the facts.

-23,000,000 U.S. families listen to radio programs on an average of 5.2 hours (per family) each day ... an average of 119,600,000 U. S. family-hours of listening daily!
+23,000,000 U.S. families listen to 5.2 hours (per family) each day ... an average of 119,600,000 U.S. family-hours of listening daily!
+THE MOST SENSATIONAL PROGRAM EVER TO HIT THE RADIO INDUSTRY!